7th officer relieved of duty and 3 first responders fired after Tyre Nichols' death

 Also on Monday, the Memphis Fire Department said EMTs Robert Long and JaMicheal Sandridge, along with Lt.
 Michelle Whitaker, were terminated from the department after an investigation revealed the three "violated numerous MFD Policies and Protocols."

-Hemphill and the seventh officer are suspended from duty, pending an investigation, according to department spokesperson Christopher Williams.
-Williams could not say whether Hemphill is still receiving his salary.
+Hemphill and the seventh officer are suspended from duty, pending an investigation.
+Department spokesperson Christopher Williams could not say whether Hemphill is still receiving his salary.

+Hemphill's attorney, Lee Gerald, said Hemphill was one of the three officers at the site where police initially pulled Nichols over.
+He said body camera footage that the city of Memphis released and labeled "Video 1" came from Hemphill.

 Ben Crump and Antonio Romanucci, attorneys for the Nichols family, issued a statement earlier in the day criticizing the police department.